How to plan for a long car journey

-Here are a few useful tips to help make sure your journey is as enjoyable as it should be:
+Here are a few useful tips to help make sure your journey is as enjoyable as possible:

 Before you go

-- Make a rough plan of your trip before you go, even if it's just in your head.
+- Make a rough plan of your trip, even if it's just in your head.
 It shouldn't be too rigid, as you need to take into account weather conditions, traffic flow and isolated incidents like roadworks.
 But if you have goals, such as refuelling or having a toilet and food break in particular towns, then you're reducing the chances of having to rush while out on the road.

 - Keep alert.
 The New Zealand Transport Agency has done a lot to improve our roads, but there are still plenty of hairy bits here and there that will command your full attention.
 And not everyone may be as good a driver as you are, so you'll need to be ready for anything.